Overview

 Organization outworks motivation

 This one was the toughest for me to accept.
 How could I be so motivated, but not see results that reflect it?
-I learned that motivation only gets you so far.
-The real success comes from a content framework tied to brand identity and a defined cadence for planning sessions.
+I learned that motivation only gets you so far and real success comes planning, structure, and consistency.

 Gallery